 So…back to the tattoo.

 After my second loss, I was terrified that I would one day forget my unborn children.
 That they would be lost in the passage of time and space.

 And I needed something that would be with me always.
 So, after a lot of thought, I put two tiny footprints on my thigh.
 I knew, regardless of where I was or who I would become, that when I was eighty I would still think of those babies.

-However, I realize now that I will never forget those babies.
+However, I realize now that I will never forget them.
 Forgetting them would be like forgetting my own name.
 They are a part of me.
 Of my story.

 But a way of honoring them was what I needed.
 And in a way, I still need.